 How to Flush Your Water Heater

-How To Flush a Water Heater - Step-By-Step DIY Water Heater Maintenance.
+How To Flush a Water Heater - And - DIY Water Heater Maintenance.

-A Hot Water Heater is a vital part of any home, but it can also be a source of problems if it’s not properly maintained.
-And besides losing efficiency – if you need to replace a water heater, installing a new one will cost between $900-$1,200.
+A Hot Water Heater is a vital part of any home, but it can also be a source of problems if it’s not maintained correctly.

-One of your home’s most important maintenance projects is to keep your hot water heater in good working order and flush it once a year.
+One of your most important home maintenance projects is keeping your water heater in good working order and remembering to flush it once a year.

 Tools Required to Flush Water Heater